insure logo

 What to look for in a life insurance policy

-Permanent life insurance: Unlike term life insurance, permanent life insurance lasts your entire life as long as you pay the premiums.
+• Permanent life insurance: Unlike term life insurance, permanent life insurance lasts your entire life as long as you pay the premiums.
 In addition, permanent life policies allow you to build cash value over time, which acts as a pool of savings that grows tax-deferred and that you can tap into while you’re alive.
 This type of policy is a bit more complicated, and you’ll want to discuss your options with a certified financial planner before you buy.

 Many people choose term life because they only need coverage for a specific period of time, such as during the years they are raising their children or while they have to make mortgage payments.
 Others buy permanent life insurance because they want lifelong coverage, hope to leave a legacy behind for loved ones, or they want to use life insurance as an investment.

-Your own individual situation will determine the right type of policy — and the proper coverage amount — for you.
 Most experts recommend getting at least 10 to 15 times your income in life insurance coverage.
 You should also ensure that your life insurance policy covers your biggest financial obligations.
 For example, if you have a $500,000 mortgage that lasts 20 years, get a policy that covers that balance and term length.

 Additionally, ensure your policy is current with every major life event.

-“It’s often wise to reassess coverage needs during major life events like marriage, the birth of a child, or a home purchase,” Cummins says.
+“It’s often wise to reassess coverage needs during major life events like marriage, the birth of a child or a home purchase,” Cummins says.

 Speaking to a certified financial planner is the best way to determine your life insurance needs and what type of policy is best suited for you.

-Getting the best deal on life insurance
+How to get the best deal on life insurance

 Whichever type of coverage you choose, it’s important to shop around for the best policy.

-“Gather quotes from multiple life insurance companies,” Salka says.
+“Gather quotes from multiple life insurance companies,” LIMRA’s Salka says.
 “Different insurers may have varying underwriting criteria and pricing models, so exploring options can help you find a competitive rate.”

 You should compare quotes from at least three to five insurance companies to ensure you’re getting the best possible price for coverage.
 You can also use an insurance broker to pull multiple quotes.